OCR-D/spec/cli.md

 to parse `PARAM_JSON` as JSON.
 If that also fails, throw an exception.

-When parsing JSON, all lines matching the regular expression `^\s*#.*`, i.e. linews whose first non-whitespace character is `#`, are to be disregarded as comments.
+When parsing JSON, all lines matching the regular expression `^\s*#.*`, i.e. lines whose first non-whitespace character is `#`, are to be disregarded as comments.

 When `-p` is repeated, the parsed values should be shallowly merged from right